smartdevicelink/sdl_server/ISSUE_TEMPLATE.md

 ##### Observed Behavior
 [Some observed behavior]

-##### OS & Version Information
+##### OS, Browser & Version Information
-* Android Version: [What version of Android are you using when the bug occurred]
+* OS: [What operating system were you using when the bug occurred]
-* SDL Android Version: [What version of the library has this bug been seen on]
+* Browser: [What browser and browser version number were you using when the bug occurred]
-* Testing Against: [What you tested with to observe this behavior]
+* Policy Server Version: [What version of the Policy Server were you using when the bug occurred]

 ##### Test Case, Sample Code, and / or Example App
 [Paste a link to a PR, gist, or other code that exemplifies this behavior]